symphonicsky/openwebrx-old/README.md

 OpenWebRX
 =========

+Added ability to change center frequency and gain from UI (requires use of rtl_tcp commands and only suitable for single user for now)

 [:floppy_disk: Setup guide for Ubuntu](http://blog.sdr.hu/2015/06/30/quick-setup-openwebrx.html)  |  [:blue_book: Knowledge base on the Wiki](https://github.com/simonyiszk/openwebrx/wiki/)  |  [:earth_americas: Receivers on SDR.hu](http://sdr.hu/)

 OpenWebRX is a multi-user SDR receiver software with a web interface.